 You may perform catheterisation either seated, standing or semi-reclined on a bed.
 This is a personal preference.
 You will soon learn what position is best for yourself.
-Whichever position you choose to do the catheter, please ensure that you have good vision of your penis, not obscured by your clothing.
+Whichever position you choose to do the catheter, please ensure that you have good visualisation of your urethra and that your vision is not obscured by your clothing.
+Mirrors are often useful for women to achieve this.
 All other principles apply.